 - Homeschool administrator's signature and date on the designated school official area on all documents

 CCP students will have access to all of Wake Tech’s student support services, free tutoring, clubs and activities.
 However, CCP students are not allowed to participate in college-level sports – they can still be a supportive spectator.

 Each term, the student will receive an email (Wake Tech email account) with online instructions, registration dates and deadlines.
 Information can also be found at the Current CCP Students page.

 - Continue to make progress towards high school graduation requirements

 - Maintain a minimum 2.0 GPA in college coursework after completing two courses at Wake Tech

 - Meet with a school-designated official, principal or career development counselor each semester to seek permission to participate in CCP

-- Submit an updated Eligibility Verification form (with transcript attached) online with high school official signatures verifying they have met the above qualifications prior to registration
+- Submit a CCP Continuing Student form (with transcript attached) online with high school official signatures verifying they have met the above qualifications prior to registration

 Students cannot take classes outside of their pathway until they have completed their entire pathway.

 Students who are admitted into a College Transfer pathway can take up to 8 credit hours of Spanish or French.
 Students do have the opportunity to submit approved AP/CLEP scores to place into higher-level courses, but they are still limited to 8 credit hours.